 On Monday, August 23, ICC released a report that predicted Turkey’s growing military role in the Middle East, particularly as it relates to the Afghanistan crisis.
 This runs parallel to a worsening religious freedom environment within Turkey.
 The report states, “Turkey’s military expansionism has had the impact of exploiting people, exporting persecution, and enabling the perpetrators to commit even more egregious actions.
 If this is how Turkey treats vulnerable communities outside of its own borders, then how much more so within.”

 Turkey contributes more than a quarter of the world’s total humanitarian aid, something which the Taliban is hoping to capitalize on.
-The Taliban told Turkish press, “Our entire infrastructure has collapsed.
-We will rebuild Afghanistan in all areas and we need Turkey the most to do that.
-Turkey is a very important actor for us.
+The Taliban told the Turkish press, “Our entire infrastructure has collapsed.
+We will rebuild Afghanistan in all areas, and we need Turkey the most to do that.
+Turkey is a very important factor for us.
 It’s a respectable and strong country in the world and has a special place for the Muslim community.
 Turkey’s bond with Afghanistan can’t be compared with any other country.
-I’m saying this clearly; As the Islamic Emirate of Afghanistan, we need Turkey’s friendship, support and cooperation the most.”
+I’m saying this clearly; As the Islamic Emirate of Afghanistan, we need Turkey’s friendship, support, and cooperation the most.”

 In countries where this type of cooperation is already established, such as Syria, the humanitarian support provided by Turkey is used to force the relocation of minority groups such as Christians.